Send a cover letter, resume and three (3) professional references from past supervisors, to firstname.lastname@example.org

 - For online learners, counsel and advise students by phone, email, text and other available online technologies

-- Meet regularly with the Title V Activities Director and Task Force to inform of grant achievements, challenges, or needed support
+- Meet regularly with the Director of Advising and Retention and Task Force to inform of grant achievements, challenges, or needed support

 This job has no supervisory responsibilities.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - 2-3 years’ experience in instruction and or student service and/or related field; preference may be given to those with experience as an academic advisor/counselor/recruiter or faculty member in a higher education setting

 - Knowledge of and commitment to serving bilingual/bicultural student populations and others traditionally underrepresented in higher education

 - Bachelor's degree in education, counseling, psychology or related field: preference may be given to individuals who possess a Master's degree

 - Experience working at a Hispanic Serving Institution (college or university serving 25% or more Hispanic students) preferred